RunesRepoHub/RRHQD/README.md

 - llama-GPT - A modern, open source chat bot.
 - Portainer - A web management interface for Docker
 - Deluge - A lightweight torrent client
+- Ghost - A simple, powerful, and open source content management system

 ---------------------------------------------------------------------------------------------